 Your PCP is your partner, working to help keep you healthy.
-That’s why their office should be your first stop when you need care.
-Having one provider handle all your health care keeps your costs and your health on track.
+Their office should be your first stop when you need care.
+Having one provider handle all your health care keeps your costs down and your health on track.
 If the office is closed, call the provider’s after-hours number.
-If you have a common sickness or injury, like a cold, flu or minor cuts or burns, they will either fit you in or send you to another doctor or clinic.
+If you have a common sickness or injury (cold, flu, minor cuts or burns) they will fit you in or send you to another doctor or clinic.
 They may also send you to a hospital if you need urgent care.

 If your sickness or injury is life-threatening, you don’t have to stay in-network or get a referral.
-Just call 911 or go to the nearest emergency room, and let your PCP know that you had an emergency as soon as you can.
+Just call 911 or go to the nearest ER.
+Just let your PCP know that you had an emergency as soon as you can.
 They will handle any follow-up care you need.

-Need a Specialist?
-If you need to see a specialist or mental health care provider, your PCP will refer you to one.
-Make sure the new provider is in your plan network.
+If you need to see a specialist or mental health care provider, your doctor will refer you to one.
+Make sure the new provider is also in your plan network.
 Women don’t need a referral to see an in-network woman’s principal health care provider.

 Using a network helps control how much you pay for care.
-Your costs will be as low as possible when you see a provider in the network.
+Your costs will be as low as possible when you see a provider in your network.

 In most cases, an HMO health plan won’t cover any of your costs if you go to a provider that is not in the network.

-Here’s why: Providers set their own prices for their services.
-These prices can vary by a few hundred to thousands of dollars for the same service.
+Here’s why: Providers set their own prices for services.
+These prices can differ by a few hundred dollars to thousands of dollars for the same service.
 HMO plans have contracts with network providers to offer a service at a set price.
 Because out-of-network providers don’t have a contract with the plan, there’s nothing to control how much they charge you.
-To avoid getting big bills, stay in your network.
-And remember to check with the plan to make sure a provider you want to see is in the network.
+To avoid big bills, stay in your network.
+And remember, check your plan to make sure a provider you want to see is in your network.

-Your ID Card Helps Your Blue Cross and Blue Shield member ID card helps you use your benefits.
-In one place, you can check:
+Your Blue Cross and Blue Shield of New Mexico member ID card helps you use your benefits.
+One convenient place lets you check: